b-jakubowski/js-notes/README.md

 Server-side rendering solves this issue by pre-rendering the requested page on the server and providing the markup of the rendered page during the initial page load.

 ### Components life-cycle hooks
-- ngOnChanges() - Called before ngOnInit() and whenever one or more data-bound input properties change.
+* ngOnChanges() - Called before ngOnInit() and whenever one or more data-bound input properties change.
-- ngOnInit() - Called once, after the first ngOnChanges().
+* ngOnInit() - Called once, after the first ngOnChanges().
-- ngDoCheck() - Called during every change detection run, immediately after ngOnChanges() and ngOnInit().
+* ngDoCheck() - Called during every change detection run, immediately after ngOnChanges() and ngOnInit().
-- ngAfterContentInit() - Called once after the first ngDoCheck().
+* ngAfterContentInit() - Called once after the first ngDoCheck().
-- ngAfterContentChecked() - Called after the ngAfterContentInit() and every subsequent ngDoCheck().
+* ngAfterContentChecked() - Called after the ngAfterContentInit() and every subsequent ngDoCheck().
-- ngAfterViewInit() - Called once after the first ngAfterContentChecked().
+* ngAfterViewInit() - Called once after the first ngAfterContentChecked().
-- ngAfterViewChecked() - Called after the ngAfterViewInit() and every subsequent ngAfterContentChecked().
+* ngAfterViewChecked() - Called after the ngAfterViewInit() and every subsequent ngAfterContentChecked().
-- ngOnDestroy() - Called just before Angular destroys the directive/component.
+* ngOnDestroy() - Called just before Angular destroys the directive/component.

+### One-way and Two-way Data Binding in Angular
+* One-way data binding will bind the data from the component to the view (DOM) or from view to the component.
+One-way data binding is unidirectional.
+* Two-way data binding in Angular will help users to exchange data from the component to view and from view to the component.
+It will help users to establish communication bi-directionally.
+* Why not 2-way-binding - what you lose in return is the ability to control when state should change and sight of where changes come from.
+Also when the application grows on size, the performance may decrease because angular will watch of every 2waybinding element.

 ## Rxjs
 ### Reactive programming: